Cookie Consent by FreePrivacyPolicy.com -->

 Mineral fertilizers are industrially produced from natural resources, such as the air (nitrogen) or mines (phosphorus and potassium), and they contain nutrients in concentrated forms and precise measurements.
 Organic fertilizers, on the other hand, are derived from plant or animal matter, including compost and manure.
 Organo-mineral fertilizers combine organic and mineral elements to provide a balanced approach to soil enrichment while allowing for control of nutrient content.

-Plants will use any and all available soil nutrients, regardless of the type of fertilizer they come from.
+Plants uptake available nutrients from the soil in an elemental form, regardless of the type of fertilizer they come from.
 This means plants are willing to get their nutrition from 40 pounds of mineral fertilizer or 800 pounds of manure—they do not distinguish between types.
+Selection of fertilizer type and ratio is critical to improving soil fertility and keeping soil healthy.

 The African Union’s African Fertilizer and Soil Health 10-Year Action Plan emphasizes that fertilizers, regardless of their type, are crucial tools for supporting food production and enhancing soil health.
 By making fertilizers available and promoting nutrient use efficiency through the balanced application of otherwise-limited nutrients, we can ensure that soils remain fertile and productive for generations to come.